Last updated: May 29, 2026

 Yes.
 Ask for SHIP or Medicare counseling.
 Oklahoma SHIP can help with Medicare, Part D, Medicare Advantage, Medigap, billing questions, and savings programs without selling insurance.

-What should I do if the office list looks different online?
+What should I do if a senior center list looks old?

 About this guide